-Ever since I gave birth, I tried to eat healthy and stay healthy.
+During my postpartum period, I really tried to eat healthy meals, especially once I started trying to lose weight.
 However, while I was still breastfeeding, I didn’t want to get on a specific diet regime.
 My milk supply was already lowered and I wasn’t going to risk lowering it further by not getting enough protein into my diet.

 But once the little one started sleeping through the night, my milk supply was gone in two weeks.

 At that point, I decided to start a simple diet.
 I needed meals that could be made in under 30 minutes, since I just started a new job as well.
 But I also needed those meals to be healthy and brimming with all the important ingredients my body needs.

 So here are five of my favorite meals that are now a part of my regular diet.